Crediting Smoothies in the CACFP

 Fluid Milk Component

-• Flavored 1 percent or fat-free milk for adults and children aged six years and older in unlicensed centers and homes
+• Unflavored or flavored 1 percent or fat-free milk for adults and children aged six years and older in unlicensed centers and homes.

 Fruit and Vegetable Components

 • Fresh, frozen, and canned fruits and vegetables that are blended and served as a smoothie credit as fruit and vegetable juice.
-Because juice may be used to meet the vegetable or fruit requirement at only one meal or snack per day, smoothies may only be used to meet the vegetable or fruit requirement at only one meal or snack per day in the CACFP.
+As a reminder, juice may be served to meet the vegetable or fruit requirement at only one meal or snack per day; therefore, smoothies may only be served to meet the vegetable or fruit requirement once per day in the CACFP.

 • Smoothies are not reimbursable when served to infants because juice is not creditable for infants in the CACFP.

-• Grains (such as oats) may be added to smoothies, but they cannot credit toward the grain component of a reimbursable meal or snack.
+Grains (such as oats) may be added to smoothies, but they cannot credit toward the grain component because they are not recognizable as grains when blended in a smoothie.

 • Raw fruits and vegetables can become contaminated with harmful bacteria.
 To prevent foodborne illnesses, thoroughly rinse raw fruits and vegetables under running water, especially those that require peeling or cutting, like oranges, because bacteria can be found on the outer rind or peel.
 As an added precaution, use a small brush to remove surface dirt and cut away damaged or bruised areas, because bacteria can thrive in these places.